Learning and development strategy

 What is learning and development strategy?

-Learning and development (L&D) strategy is an organisational strategy that articulates the workforce capabilities, skills or competencies required to ensure a sustainable, successful organisation and that sets out the means of developing these capabilities to underpin organisational effectiveness.
+Learning and development (L&D) strategy is an organisational strategy that articulates the workforce capabilities, skills or competencies required, and how these can be developed, to ensure a sustainable, successful organisation and that sets out the means of developing these capabilities to underpin organisational effectiveness.

 The L&D strategy should reflect and reinforce the approach within the broader HRM strategy and also link with other strategies (for example, reward).

-When developing strategy, it is useful to adopt the increasingly financial and operational language of business.
-With good financial and operational ‘savvy’, L&D can also where appropriate challenge decisions that risk damaging organisational value and employee engagement.
+When developing strategy, it's useful to adopt the increasingly financial and operational language of business, particularly to get the language of L&D understood in the wider business.
+With good financial and operational ‘savvy’, L&D can also challenge decisions, where appropriate, that risk damaging organisational value and employee engagement.

-A key element of an organisation’s learning strategy will target the long-term development of those identified as exceptionally high-performing or high-potential individuals (known as ‘talent’), who are critical to long-term business success.
-This would typically include the use of techniques such as mentoring programmes with senior leaders, in-house development courses and project-based learning.
+A key element of an organisation’s learning strategy will target the long-term development of those identified as exceptionally high-performing or high-potential individuals (sometimes defined as ‘talent’), who are critical to long-term business success.
+This typically includes techniques such as mentoring programmes with senior leaders, in-house development courses and project-based learning.

 Login or register for a free account to continue reading this factsheet and to learn about: